Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I keep a bowl of white vinegar on my stove to keep cooking odors down.
 When a closet or room starts to smell musty or stale, I put a bowl of white vinegar on a shelf for a few days.

 After a nasty fall in my bath tub, I became extra careful to not have it happen again.
 My first idea was to always just throw a facecloth in the tub to stand on.
-My latest and very effective method that keeps me safe as well as my family is to spray my vinegar/water cleaning solution on the bottom of the tub.

 This is a guide about vinegar and dish soap fruit fly trap.
 A simple effective fruit fly trap can be made with apple cider vinegar and a few drops of dish soap.